Quantum corrections to symmetron fifth-force profiles: One-loop equation of motion

-Computing the one-loop correction to the field profile of the symmetron and the resulting one-loop correction to the fifth force is the aim of our work.
+Computing the one-loop correction to the field profile of the symmetron and the resulting one-loop correction to the fifth force is the aim of this work.
 The integral above gives us a clear order of operations to carry out.
 First, we calculate the classical field profile \(\varphi_\text{cl}\).
 Then, we compute the Green's function of the fluctuation operator.
-Finally, we determine the coincidence limit of the Green's function, regularise it and renormalise it to obtain the tadpole contribution.
+Finally, we determine the coincidence limit of the Green's function, regularise it and renormalise it to obtain the tadpole contribution, and use eq.~\eqref{eq:q_correction} to determine the leading quantum correction to the classical field profile.

-\section{Classical Symmetron Model}
+\section{Classical symmetron model}

-The first step in our calculation is to compute the static profile of the classical symmetron field in the vicinity of an extended, spherical source.
+The first step in the calculation is to compute the static profile of the classical symmetron field in the vicinity of an extended, spherical source.
 The full equation of motion cannot be solved in closed form, but we can obtain an analytical estimate of the true solution in the limit of large sources.